So this is it.

 - Over this period, how many circles or ceremonies have you facilitated?

 - How long were you assisting before you started holding space?
 There’s a big difference between someone sitting in other people’s ceremonies and then choosing to start leading their own, versus someone else who decides to initiate their path of facilitation by working as an assistant for another lead facilitator.
-Some people assist in ceremonies for many years before they step out on their own, and when they do step out, they start by leading very small or private groups.
+Some people assist in ceremonies for many years before they step out on their own, and when they do step out, they start by leading very small or private groups, with the guidance and support of a teacher.

 - What was your training like?